Fixed Penalty Notice

 Section 23 of the Act gives power to the Local Education Authority and other designated bodies to issue Penalty Notices where a parent/carer is considered capable of, but unwilling to, secure an improvement in their child's school attendance.
 The powers came into force on the 27th February 2004.

-You can find full details of the process in the London Borough of Sutton (via Cognus) by clicking here and on the GOV.UK website, here.
+You can find full details of the process in the London Borough of Sutton (via Cognus) by clicking here and additional information on the GOV.UK website, here.

 Why has it been introduced?